lastra-dev/text-to-forms/README.md

 unzip chromedriver.zip
 rm chromedriver.zip
 ```
-Open questions.txt inside project's directory and type your questions, or copy them into the file, questions must be separated by blank lines and each one must have at least one answer, you can also leave the default questions.
+Open questions.txt inside the project's directory and type your questions, or copy them into the file.
+You must separate each question by a blank line, and each must have at least one answer.
+You can also leave the default questions.

 *See [questions.txt](questions.txt) for reference...*